Halal and wudhu friendly makeup - everything you need to know!

 “I don't consider halal makeup one idea that prevents us from using this ingredient or that ingredient but it's a whole system that is meant to purify us and to keep our bodies as clean as possible both physically and spiritually.”

-Honestly, this was the part where I was completely stuck, and where I could not find a logical answer.
-Most of the advice I could find came in the form of comments from other sisters under YouTube videos, Facebook or Instagram pictures where they guessed and tried to give their best opinion, which most of the time was summed up in a few variants;
+Most of the advice I could find came in the form of comments from other sisters under YouTube videos, Facebook or Instagram pictures where they guessed and tried to give their best opinion, which would most of the time fall into one of these 3 views:

-Or makeup will not prevent the water from reaching the skin, so don’t worry about it,
+- Or you know what? makeup is not that strong, it will not prevent the water from reaching the skin, so don’t worry about it,